 Transdisciplinary Course Requirements: All students entering the doctoral program are required to complete one transdisciplinary course during their second year of course work.
 For details on this requirement, refer to the “Doctor of Philosophy Degree” section of the Bulletin.
 Note that joint doctoral students (Computational Sciences, Computational & Systems Biology, Engineering & Industrial Applied Mathematics, Financial Engineering) are exempt from the transdisciplinary course requirement.

 Qualifying Examination:Following the first year of coursework, students take a qualifying examination to determine mastery of advanced undergraduate mathematics.
 The exam is given each spring; part-time students take the exam after having completed 16 units of coursework.
-The six-hour exam is scheduled in two three-hour sessions: one in the morning (analysis and complex variables) and one in the afternoon (probability, linear algebra, differential equations).
+The six-hour exam is scheduled in two three-hour sessions: one in the morning and one in the afternoon.
 Students failing the exam on their first attempt must repeat the exam the following year.
-Failure to pass the exam on the second attempt warrants dismissal from the program.
+Failure to pass the exam on the second attempt results in dismissal from the program.
 Note that a terminal masters degree can be awarded at the discretion of the faculty to those who are dismissed based on the exam.
 Qualifying Exam Description and Reading List

 Preliminary Examinations:Upon successful completion of thequalifying examination, students are required to pass two written preliminary examinations, each covering roughly two semesters of advanced graduate coursework.
 Students choose their examination areas (subject to approval of their advisor) depending on their research interests and relative orientation toward pure and applied mathematics.
 Students have two opportunities to pass each exam and must complete these exams prior to the completion of 48 units of coursework.
 Failure to complete the exams within the allotted period, without mitigating circumstances, is cause for dismissal from the program.